i2p/i2p.www/i2p2www/blog/2022/10/11/SSU2-Transport.rst

 Some of those choices were better than others, but twenty years later, most are showing their age.
 Of course, we knew this was coming, and we've spent the last decade planning and implementing cryptographic upgrades.
-As the old saying goes, upgrading things while maintaining backward compatibility and avoiding a "flag day" is like changing the tires on the bus while it's rolling down the road.
+As the old saying goes, upgrading things while maintaining backward compatibility and avoiding a "flag day" is quite challenging, like changing the tires on the bus while it's rolling down the road.
 {%- endtrans %}

 {% trans -%}